 Bill Slawski was a legend in the search engine marketing industry.
-When he died suddenly on May 17, 2022, the shock waves were felt everywhere.
+When he died suddenly on May 17, 2022, the shock waves were felt globally.

 The Master Explainer of Google patents, Bill worked up to his position as Director of SEO Research at Go Fish Digital by being the most brilliant mind in the industry.